 Mirrielees is an apartment complex made up of 2 and 3 bedroom apartments.
-Approximately 60-90 spaces in Mirrielees are assigned to graduate students for Autumn Quarter only with those spaces returning to undergraduate use for Winter Quarter.
-Graduate students are concentrated together in specific wings and/ or floors.
+Approximately 50 spaces in Mirrielees are assigned to graduate students for autumn quarter only with those spaces returning to undergraduate use for winter quarter.
+Graduate students are concentrated together in specific wings and/or floors.

 Students living in Mirrielees are not required to be on a meal plan, but can add one if they choose.

 The Suites are located in Governor's Corner and offer an additional living option for undergraduate students.
 There are 4-person and 6-person suites available in the Draw as well as two 8-person suites (assigned under the 4-person suite option).
 Each person within a suite has their own bedroom and shares a bathroom with the other occupants of that suite.
-All suites have 1 bathroom except for the two 8-person suites, which each have two bathrooms.
-In the Draw, priority for 6-person suites is given to groups of 3 and 6, while priority for 4- and 8-person suites is given to groups of 4.
+All suites have one bathroom except for the two 8-person suites, which each have two bathrooms.
+In the Draw, priority for 6-person suites is given to groups of 3, while priority for 4- and 8-person suites is given to groups of 4.

 Students who live in Suites are required to join one of the four dining societies and sign a dining society agreement.